petertea96/Computer-Cluster-Help/README.md

-3. Here are some nice general commands to know… ls : List items in your current directory: pwd :print the  current working directory: rm [filename]: delete the filename from your directory cd : Change the directory.
-Example : cd /global/home/hpcg1578/Peter cat : Print the contents of a file.
-Example:  Cat namefile.txt
+3. Here are some nice general commands to know… ls : List items in your current directory.

+pwd :print the  current working directory.

+rm [filename]: delete the filename from your directory.

+cd : Change the directory.
+Example : cd /global/home/hpcg1578/Peter

+cat : Print the contents of a file.
+Example:  cat namefile.txt

 4. How to transfer files from your computer onto the CAC directory (For windows):

-Download a program called WINSCP (This program is like FileZilla).
+One very amateur way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it).

 This program allows you to easily drag and drop files between the two directories.

 5. How do you write your *.sh files?
+- For something more sophisticated, feel free to use text editors on the command line such as nano or vim.
--	I would first download Notepad ++
+-	If you're uncomfortable with this, you can instead download Notepad ++.
 -	When you save, always make sure to have the extension .sh
-- For something more sophisticated, feel free to use text editors on the command line such as nano or vim.

 6. Submit your *.sh files onto CAC:
 -	sbatch yourjob.sh